neuron7x/international-cunnibal/docs/ml.md

 - No raw video persistence; only landmarks/skeleton data leave the CV layer.
 - Model assets are encrypted at rest and tracked via DVC.

+## Real-time Integration
+- `BioTrackingService` loads the tongue detector via `TongueModelService` and warms the interpreter for low-latency inference.
+- Model benchmarks live in `ml-ops/benchmarks/` and must accompany model changes.

 ## Model Asset Rules
 - Binary model artifacts **must not** be committed to Git.
 - Use DVC (`dvc add`) to track models and datasets.